 pyproject.toml file directly and

-The fields defined in this specification MUST be in a table named
+The keys defined in this specification MUST be in a table named

 pyproject.toml.
-No tools may add fields to this
+No tools may add keys to this

 table which are not defined by this specification.
 For tools wishing

 will dynamically provide all keys.

 The only keys required to be statically defined are:

 The keys which are required but may be specified either statically or listed as dynamic are:

 All other keys are considered optional and may be specified statically, listed as dynamic, or left unspecified.

 The complete list of keys allowed in the